Guyazulay2/Docker/README.Docker.md

 # Dockerscripts
-This repository contains some useful scripts and Dockerfiles to create Docker containers.
+This repository contains some useful scripts and Dockerfiles to create Docker containers and Pull images.

 # Installation: